Meerut Metro: History

 Due to rising population, traffic, congestion and demand in Meerut, and also because of its location in the National Capital Region (NCR), the plan for developing a metro for the city and integrating it with the transport systems of NCR was proposed by the Governments of India and Uttar Pradesh in the early 2010s.
 Therefore, the feasibility study of the metro project was completed by Rail India Technical and Economic Services (RITES) in June 2015 and submitted to the Government of Uttar Pradesh the next year, in June 2016.
 In 2017, the Uttar Pradesh Metro Rail Corporation (UPMRC) was assigned to bring all stakeholders together and get the project started, then operate the metro after completion.
 The line was initially planned to have eleven stations, from Modipuram to Partapur, but was later extended to Meerut South to provide connectivity to the city's outskirts, thereby increasing the number of stations to 13 and the length to 23.6 km.
 The initiation of the project was marked after the foundation stone was laid by Prime Minister Narendra Modi on 8 March 2019, along with the Delhi–Meerut Regional Rapid Transit System (RRTS), and construction of both the projects commenced in June of the same year.
-Both the projects, including the Meerut section of the RRTS, are scheduled to be completed and opened by or before August 2025 (and can be extended beyond also).
-The metro will be the first rapid transit system in India to be directly integrated and merged with a regional transit system on one single corridor, and also the fastest in India, with an operational speed of 120 km/h.
+Both the projects, including the Meerut section of the RRTS, can be extended beyond also.
+The metro is the first rapid transit system in India being directly integrated and merged with a regional transit system on one single corridor, and also the fastest in India, with an operational speed of 120 km/h.

 During the clash in the Galwan Valley in 2020, the Swadeshi Jagran Manch urged the Government of India to withdraw the bid from a Chinese company associated with manufacturing the trains of the metro.
 In view of this, a re-bidding for making the trains was conducted by the owner of the metro and the RRTS projects, the National Capital Region Transport Corporation (NCRTC), and Bombardier Transportation, now acquired by Alstom, won the bid on 7 May 2020.
-The trains are currently being manufactured at Alstom's plant in Savli, Gujarat.
-It will supply 210 coaches for 30 trains, each consisting of 3 coaches.
+The trains have been manufactured at Alstom's plant in Savli, Gujarat, supplying 90 coaches for 30 trains, each consisting of 3 coaches.
 The first train of the metro was delivered by Alstom to the NCRTC on 16 February 2024.
-As of February 2024, both the projects are on track to be completed by June 2025.

 After roughly five years of construction, in January 2025, the first trial runs were conducted by the National Capital Region Transport Corporation (NCRTC) from Meerut South, the southern terminal of the metro with the RRTS, to Meerut Central, one of the stations to serve only the metro.
-The trials will continue until the metro becomes operational by December 2025.
+The trials continued until the metro becomes operational by February 2026.